 Melina Hale is the William Rainey Harper Professor in Organismal Biology and Anatomy and the College.

 Vice Provost Melina Hale is engaged in a range of administrative initiatives including as liaison to administrative offices on University systems and human resources.
-Melina is the Provost’s Office lead on administrative systems improvements projects, working with faculty members and various offices of the University to modernize administrative systems and improve policies and processes.
+Melina is the Office of the Provost’s lead on administrative systems improvements projects, working with faculty members and various offices of the University to modernize administrative systems and improve policies and processes.
 She provides administrative leadership to a number of centrally-reporting centers and institutes and supports the Marine Biological Laboratory.
 Additionally, she oversees emeriti initiatives and is the Office of the Provost point person on environmental research and sustainability.
-Her team in the Provost’s Office includes Ingrid Gould (associate provost), Philip Venticinque (assistant provost), and Cassandra Martynow (associate director).
+Melina is currently providing interim leadership of the Office of Dual Careers and Faculty Relocation and the Women’s Leadership Council.
+Her team in the Office of the Provost includes Ingrid Gould (associate provost), Philip Venticinque (assistant provost), Liv Leader (director, dual careers/faculty relocation), and Cassandra Martynow (associate director).

 Melina is a member of the Committee of Neurobiology and the Committee on Computational Neuroscience.
 She is also a Fellow at the Marine Biological Laboratory in Woods Hole.
 She received her PhD from the University of Chicago in 1998 and joined the faculty in 2002.
 At the University of Chicago, Melina’s service has included terms on the Council of the Senate, including as spokesperson for the Committee of the Council, Council of the College and on the Board of the Laboratory Schools.
 She was also a dean for faculty affairs in the Biological Sciences Division and served as co-interim director of the Marine Biological Laboratory.